Aruvaro-Chulvi/OFFLINED/README.md

   Each edition will adapt the agents, documentation and available software to its purpose, creating self-sufficient digital ecosystems that work **completely offline**.

+  LLM's are expected to get faster and more reliable with time, and we're hoping this will have a positive impact in the tool.

 <br><br>

 ---